 How CAD Software Can Make the Difference Between Life and Death

-The use of computer aided dispatching (CAD) software is nearly second nature to modern public safety professionals.
+The use of computer-aided dispatch systems (CAD) software is nearly second nature to modern public safety professionals.
 It serves as a means of communication, organization, and record keeping for every event or incident which falls under the jurisdiction of a particular agency.
 While CAD routinely improves productivity and enhances the quality of service provided to the public, its primary goal is shared with the same public safety professionals who use it; the goal of saving lives.

 By integrating CAD with an agency’s records management system (RMS) and mobile technology, first responders are better equipped to perform their life-saving duties.
 The training and experience of professional 911 dispatchers, law enforcement officers, firefighters, and EMS personnel are naturally complemented by tools designed specifically for them.
 Computer aided dispatching software is precisely such a tool.
 The examples below represent common calls for service in three public safety disciplines and how CAD assists in life-saving measures.